 Are there any skin types that should steer clear of it?
 According to Dr Bunting, no. “It’s suitable for even those with sensitive skin,” she says.
 “It’s a fantastic all-rounder that’s brilliantly well-tolerated so most can benefit from it.
 It’s also safe in pregnancy and during breastfeeding.”

 “It’s suitable for morning and evening use,” recommends Dr Bunting.
-“One of my favourite products incorporates it into a sunscreen and given that this is the first anti-ageing step any woman should incorporate, the addition of niacinamide is a great bonus.”
-Find out more about Dr Bunting’s product pick in the below recommendations section below...
+“One of my favourite products incorporates it into a sunscreen and given that this is the first anti-ageing step anyone should incorporate, the addition of niacinamide is a great bonus.”
+Find out more about Dr Bunting’s product pick in the recommendations section below...

-Yes - in fact, it’s one of the most versatile ingredients out there.
-Plus, its role in strengthening the skin barrier also helps reduce risk of irritation from other ingredients.
+Niacinamide's one of the most versatile ingredients out there.
+Plus, its role in strengthening the skin barrier also helps reduce risk of irritation caused by other ingredients.
 “This has the added bonus of increasing tolerance to topical retinoids, so it’s worth starting this before you start a retinoid if you have sensitive skin,” recommends Dr Bunting.
 “It’s also, therefore, a good way to help improve compliance with retinoids in acne sufferers.”

 Refreshingly, there are very few red flags to take heed of before incorporating niacinamide into your regime.
 “It’s very low-irritancy – I’ve not seen any patients have problems using it,” says Dr Bunting.